-The Plan's investments are categorized as Level 1 for equity investments and Level 2 for bonds within the fair value hierarchy as at December 31, 2023 and 2022.
+The Plan's investments are categorized as Level 1 for equity pooled fund investments and Level 2 for other pooled fund investments within the fair value hierarchy as at December 31, 2024.
 There were no transfers between levels during the year.